Frequently Asked Questions

 • Locks on rooms where Controlled Substances are stored

 • Controlled Substances must be stored in securely locked cabinets or safes that cannot be easily moved and constructed so that forced entry is easily detected.
-Schedule I Controlled Substances must be kept in narcotics safe or similar container.
+Schedule I Controlled Substances must be kept in a narcotics safe or similar container.

 • There should be controlled access to the room in which the Controlled Substances are stored; a list must be maintained of persons with keys/codes to enter the room.
 Access to storage cabinets must be limited to only those authorized to work with Controlled Substances.